 About 97% diamonds in the world are conflict-free.
 You may be interested in this website for more information.
 Also those concerned with the use of diamonds may be interested in using a diamond alternative such as Moissanite.

 Q- Do you have a storefront?

 Yes, we would love a visit from you!
 Wexford Jewelers 801 N. Mitchell, Cadillac, Michigan, USA.
-Our general hours are Mon-Fri 9:30am-5:30pm, Sat 10am-2pm.
-If you are coming from out of state we would recommend you call (231) 775.1289 a week ahead of time and make an appointment first.
+Our general hours are Tues-Fri 9:30am-5:30pm, Sat 10am-2pm.
+If you are coming from out of state we would recommend you call (231)775-1289 a week ahead of time and make an appointment first.
 This way we can make sure a host is exclusively available to assist you during your visit.

 Q- What’s my birthstone?